-The Rowe Veterinary Group has four veterinary practices and as the laboratory technician I work across all of them.
-I run all the different samples from biochemistry, haematology, urine and cytology profiles.
-I’ve always been interested in the research side of veterinary medicine and what goes on in a laboratory.
-That’s why I really wanted to do bioveterinary sciences, as it combined chemistry and the practical side of working and researching in a real animal practice.
-I enjoy being in the laboratory, but I also get to spend time in the hospital.
-They’ve recently redeveloped the equine hospital, so I can go and monitor horses and take bloods.
-I also work in a smaller laboratory, so you get contact with the animals.
-They are nearby and if you need to examine them in kennels to piece together what’s going wrong, you can.
+Martha studied BSc (Hons) Bioveterinary Science at Hartpury and now works for the Rowe veterinary Group.
+The Rowe Veterinary Group has four veterinary practices and as the laboratory technician Martha work across all of them.
+She runs all the different samples from biochemistry, haematology, urine and cytology profiles.
+She has always been interested in the research side of veterinary medicine and what goes on in a laboratory.
+That’s why she really wanted to do bioveterinary sciences, as it combined chemistry and the practical side of working and researching in a real animal practice.
+She enjoys being in the laboratory, but also gets to spend time in the hospital.
+They’ve recently redeveloped the equine hospital, so she can go and monitor horses and take bloods